dominik-ilja/delta-desk-notes/Tasks/Lists/Question List.md

 #### Completed

+- [x] How can we stop the forwarding of NSDFC emails from Luke's account?
 - [x] **NOT A QUESTION FOR JOSH -** Is there a spot in the UI that allows someone to update permissions?
 [Completed:: 2025-09-24T10:03]

 ### Orical